Mongalla gazelle: Description

 The Mongalla gazelle is a medium-sized sexually dimorphic antelope.
 The forehead is completely white.
 Each eye is surrounded by a white ring.
 The area between tear ducts and the mouth is buff to black.
 The ears are pointed at the tips.
 It has a brown coat with a white underside and buttocks.
 There is a broad band across the flanks and another faint rufous one below it.
 A posterior band and facial stripe is also present.
 The knee tufts are quite large.
 There is hair all along the short tail.
 Horns are present in both sexes.
 The horns of males are short and marked by prominent rings.
 The horns of females are only half as long as those of the males, and are thin and straight.
 The horns curve backward and then forward, with the tips turned slightly inward.

 This gazelle resembles the red-fronted gazelle in size, but the skull is narrower in the former.
-Moreover, while the horns of females are 50 percent shorter than males in the Mongalla gazelle, there are 60 to 70 percent shorter in the red-fronted gazelle and the Eritrean gazelle (a subspecies of Dorcas gazelle).
+Moreover, while the horns of females are 50% shorter than males in the Mongalla gazelle, there are 60-70% shorter in the red-fronted gazelle and the Eritrean gazelle (a subspecies of Dorcas gazelle).
 It differs from the red-fronted gazelle because the former the nose and the stripe on the face is rufous to black instead of sandy to rufous.
 There are several differences between the two in term of the colourings of various facial features.
 Another difference is due to the greater backward laying of the horns and greater divergence in the horns of the Mongalla gazelle.

 Horns of the male Mongalla gazelle are shorter and curved more inwards than those of the male Thomson's gazelle.
 In 1969, Groves pointed out that the Mongalla gazelle is somewhat intermediate between the Thomson's gazelle and the Nubian red-fronted gazelle (E. r. laevipes).
 The size of the Mongalla gazelle is similar to the latter, but the skull is narrower and the rostrum longer in the Mongalla gazelle than in the Nubian red-fronted gazelle.